🎯 What AI Actually Does Well for Travellers

 How can I use AI to plan an Australian trip?

 AI travel tools are genuinely useful — particularly for price tracking, fare comparison, and first-draft itinerary planning.
 They save time and often save money.
-But the marketing around them oversells what they do, and the best travel experiences still come from human knowledge: a guide who knows which trail to take at sunrise, a local who knows the restaurant that doesn't appear on Google, a tour operator who handles the logistics so you can just be present in the moment.
+But the marketing around them oversells what they do, and the best travel experiences still come from human knowledge: a guide who knows which trail catches the light at sunrise, a local who recommends the restaurant that doesn't appear on any search engine, a tour operator who handles the logistics so you can simply be present in the moment.

-Use the technology for what it's good at.
-Use people for what they're good at.
-Your trip will be better for it.
+Use the technology for what it's genuinely good at.
+Use people for what they're genuinely good at.
+Your trip will be better for both.